Safe-DS/DSL/docs/Stdlib/python/Tutorials/machine_learning.md

 | 2       | 2       | 2       | 5.0    |
 | 4       | 7       | 1       | 12.0   |

+!!! note
-Note: your target-vector may differ from our result
+    Your target-vector may differ from our result.